markweirath/b3-plugin-poweradminurt/readme-skillbalancer.txt

 shift the balance by keeping players on the other team busy, enabling the other players in their team to get better scores.

-So, it is sufficient to look at the top players kill rate in each team to see how the game is being perceived.
+So, it is sufficient to look at the top players kill ratio in each team to see how the game is being perceived.

-So, the bot has a sliding window of 2 minutes when it calculate the DATCPM (Difference in Average Team Contribution Per Minute).
-The average of kills-deaths for the top players in each team for the last minute is computed, and the difference is taken.
-This difference shows how the game is progressing, the higher the difference the more dominant one team is over the other.
+So, the bot has a sliding window of 2-4 minutes when it calculate the average kill ratio for both teams and compares them.
+The difference shows how the game is progressing, the higher the difference the more dominant one team is over the other.
 The bot lists several levels of difference (from the code)

-absdiff = abs(tcdiff)
+absdiff = 6*abs(avgdiff)
-unfair = absdiff > 2.31
-word = None
 if 1 <= absdiff < 2:
   word = 'stronger'
 if 2 <= absdiff < 3: